harryjmoss/particle_transformer/user_documentation/weaver_code_review.md

 A closer look at the model we're attempting to train...

-Compound physics variables like angular difference, squared mass and squared transverse momentum are defined early in `weaver.nn.model.ParticleTransformer`and are referred to later in the code.
+- Compound physics variables like angular difference, squared mass and squared transverse momentum are defined early in `weaver.nn.model.ParticleTransformer`and are referred to later in the code.
 Similar for boosting rest frames.

-`Embed` and `PairEmbed` classes generate embeddings, either pairwise or (I think) for the input layer.
+- `Embed` and `PairEmbed` classes generate embeddings, either pairwise or (I think) for the input layer.
 From the paper, the particle and interaction inputs are each followed by an MLP to project them to d and d' dimensional embeddings, respectively.
 No ad-hoc positional encodings are given as particles in a jet are permutation invariant.
 Particle embeddings are then fed into a stack of attention blocks to generate new embeddings via multi-head self attention.

-Pairwise features are encoded separately and I think will use the `PairEmbed` class No type hinting makes this quite a painful process.
+- Pairwise features are encoded separately and I think will use the `PairEmbed` class.
+A lack of type hinting makes this quite a painful process to follow.

-Lots of the classes (particularly the pairwise embedding) could use a refactor.
+- Lots of the classes (particularly the pairwise embedding) could use a refactor.

-Define a `Block` class that just contains a forward pass.
+- Define a `Block` class that just contains a forward pass.

-The main actual `ParticleTransformer`class is finally defined!
+- The main actual `ParticleTransformer`class is finally defined!

+Figure 1 from the paper shows the model architecture, which is a stack of Particle Attention Blocks followed by a stack of Class Attention Blocks.
+The model is then followed by a fully connected layer and a softmax layer.

-![The ParticleTransformer model architecture.](particle_transformer_architecture.png)
+![The ParticleTransformer model architecture.](particle_transformer_architecture.png) Figure 1.
+Model architecture diagram taken from the [ParticleTransformer paper](https://arxiv.org/abs/2202.03772).

 ### Forward pass